Multistage Utility Preference Robust Optimization: Introduction

 \section{Introduction}

 Decision making under uncertainty has two important elements: belief and taste.
 Belief is the decision maker's (DM for brevity) view on the state of nature of the underlying uncertainty whereas taste is the DM's preference.
-When there is an ambiguity about brief, one may base the optimal decision on the worst-case scenario of the uncertainty or worst-case probability distribution \cite{GiS89} and this is the case of robust optimization or distributionally robust optimization.
+When there is an ambiguity about belief, one may base the optimal decision on the worst-case scenario of the uncertainty or worst-case probability distribution \cite{GiS89} and this is the case of robust optimization or distributionally robust optimization.
 Over the past few decades, a lot of research have been conducted on robust optimization and distributionally robust optimization models, see monograph by Ben-Tal et al.~\cite{BGN09} and a comprehensive overview by Rahimian and Mehrotra \cite{RaM19}.

-Ambiguity may also occur with regard to taste.
-A DM might be able to tell his preferences but it is often difficult to identify a function which precisely characterizes the DM's preferences.
-Such ambiguity may arise from a lack of accurate description of human behaviour \cite{Thu27}, coginitive difficulty or incomplete information \cite{Kar78,Web87}.
-It could also be the case where the decision making problem involves several stakeholders who fail to reach a consensus.

-In the well established theory of expected utility, von Neumann and Morgenstern \cite{VNM47} show that if a DM satisfies certain axiomatic properties including completeness, continuity and independence, there is a utility function which can be used to describe the DM's preference.
-The utility function is unique up to positive linear transformation and can be identified when the space of random prospects facing the DM is relatively simple.
-In practice, however, identifying a DM's utility function may be an uneasy task either because the decision making problem is too complex or it involves several stakeholders who fail to reach a consensus.
-In the literature of decision analysis and behavioural economics, a popular method is to elicit the DM's preferences with paired gambling approaches for preference comparisons or certainty equivalence \cite{Far84} and use the elicited information to construct an approximate utility function via some interpolation methods, see for instance \cite{ClR01}.
+Ambiguity may also occur with regard to taste. { An explicit utility function might not be available when information on the DM's preference is incomplete.
+There is a multitude of ways about how to use preference information to construct a utility function.
+In the literature of decision analysis and behavioural economics, a popular method is to elicit the DM's preferences with paired gambling approaches for preference comparisons \cite{Far84}, use the elicited information to identify the value of the utility function at a discrete set of points and} construct an approximate utility function via some interpolation methods, see for instance \cite{ClR01}.